Changggg/ecopad_documentation/configure/README.md

 #### Some additional configurations

-9. Goto （my_cybercommons/celery） and creat an env folder inside it.This env folder will downland all the required dependecies and store in the local system so that you don't need to download again and again.
+9. Goto （my_cybercommons/celery） and create an env folder inside it.This env folder will downland all the required dependecies and store in the local system so that you don't need to download again and again.

        `# mkdir env`